Vilémov (Chomutov District)

 Vilémov (Willomitz) is a municipality and village in Chomutov District in the Ústí nad Labem Region of the Czech Republic.
 It has about 600 inhabitants.

 Vilémov lies approximately 20 km south of Chomutov, 65 km south-west of Ústí nad Labem, and 82 km west of Prague.

-Administrative parts
+Administrative division

-Villages of Blov, Vinaře and Zahořany are administrative parts of Vilémov.
+Vilémov consists of four municipal parts (in brackets population according to the 2021 census):